kiranvaidhya/personal-website/content/post/night-sky-summer-2020/index.md

   - Astronomy
 ---

-The summer of 2020 was bittersweet.
-Despite the continuing ramifications from COVID-19, the night sky managed to put on a show for a lifetime, uniting people under very stressful times.
+The summer of 2020 was a strange mix of emotions.
+While we were still grappling with the effects of the COVID-19 pandemic, something magical was happening above us.
+The night sky decided to put on a spectacular show, offering a much-needed distraction and a sense of wonder during those stressful times.

-Intrigued by what the astrophotography mode could offer in my Pixel 3 XL, I decided to embrace the night sky and explore how I can enthuse the kid within me that once fell in love with astronomy.
+As someone who’s always had a soft spot for astronomy, I felt a spark of curiosity when I discovered the astrophotography mode on my Pixel 3 XL.
+Could this be my chance to reconnect with the childlike excitement I once felt for the stars?
+Spoiler alert: It definitely was.

-And boy, did I come in for a surprise..
+# A Comet Surprise: NEOWISE’s Spectacular Appearance

-# Comet NEOWISE
+In July 2020, the world of astronomy got an unexpected treat.
+Comet NEOWISE made its dramatic appearance, lighting up the night sky as it journeyed towards the Sun on its 6,766-year-long orbit.
+On one clear July night in Nijmegen, I decided it was the night to chase this cosmic visitor.
+Armed with my phone and sky maps, I waited patiently for my moment.

-In July 2020, Comet NEOWISE took the astronomy world by surprise when it suddenly lit up in the night sky as it tumbled towards the Sun in its 6,766 year round-trip.
-As the skies cleared up on one July evening in Nijmegen, I decided that that was the night I would stay awake to hunt and capture the comet.
-It was around 03:45 in the morning when I spotted the comet with my naked eyes.
-I was flipping between different sky maps on my Android device and fervently calibrating the sensors in my phone to spot Capella.
-When I did spot Capella, it was just a matter of seconds before I saw the comet hanging in the early dawn sky with its unmistakeable tail.
-A frantic few minutes followed as I put together a series of contraptions to ensure the comet was within the field of view of my phone.
+At around 3:45 AM, the magic happened.
+After flipping between different sky maps and calibrating my phone’s sensors, I spotted Capella, the star I had been searching for.
+And then, there it was – Comet NEOWISE, gracefully hanging in the early morning sky, its tail unmistakably visible.
+My heart raced as I hurried to position my phone just right to capture the comet before the sun rose and the window of opportunity closed.

 ![](comet-neowise.jpg)

-I wish I had stepped out into the open fields to capture this beauty.
-The Sun was rising fast and the window of opportunity was closing.
+Looking back, I wish I had ventured out into the open fields for an even better view.
+But still, catching that fleeting glimpse and snapping the photo from my backyard was an experience I’ll never forget.

 ![](comet-neowise-a.jpg)

 # Andromeda

-There is something mystical about the Andromeda galaxy.
-Edwin Hubble's observations of Cepheid variables in the Andromeda galaxy also provided substantial evidence towards the fact that the great "nebula" in Andromeda was actually extragalactic in nature, further uncovering a larger, grander, and a humbling universe.
-It is moving towards us at a speed of 110km per second and is predicted to collide and merge with our Milky Way galaxy in ~4.5 billion years, like dancing partners twirling into each other's arms.
+If there’s one celestial object that always leaves me in awe, it’s the Andromeda galaxy.
+Edwin Hubble’s observations in the early 20th century revealed that Andromeda wasn’t just a “nebula” but an entirely separate galaxy – and a huge one at that.
+It’s mind-boggling to think about how this galaxy is hurtling towards us at 110 km per second, destined to collide with our Milky Way in about 4.5 billion years.
+The thought of two galactic giants twirling into each other like dance partners is both humbling and mesmerizing.

 ![](andromeda.jpg)

-Image produced by stacking 10 images of one minute exposures using Sequator.
-It's amazing what Google's astrophotography mode can capture these days.
-Kudos to the Google AI team for producing a modern day marvel.
-A few decades ago, it must have been hard to imagine that pocket phones could capture the structures of Andromeda today.
+Using Google’s astrophotography mode, I was able to capture this stunning galaxy by stacking ten one-minute exposures with the help of Sequator.
+It’s astonishing to think that just a few decades ago, capturing something like this would’ve required massive telescopes and complex equipment.
+Now, I was holding it in my hand – thanks to Google’s cutting-edge AI.
+Hats off to the team for creating such a modern marvel.